erfun77/erfun77.github.io/README.md

 # 👋 Hi, I'm Erfan Doroudian!
 I am a Robotics Engineer with expertise in reinforcement learning, machine learning, and computer vision.
 I recently earned my M.Sc. from Concordia University, where I conducted research at the LACITS lab (lacits.ca), focusing on robotics, autonomous vehicles, deep learning, and vision-language models (VLMs).
-My work contributed to advancing human-aligned decision-making in autonomous driving systems.
 Prior to this, I obtained my Bachelor's degree from K.N.
 Toosi University of Technology in Tehran.

 With a strong background in Python, C++, ROS, MATLAB/Simulink, I have experience developing and deploying intelligent systems and integrating deep learning models with robotic applications.

 I am passionate about bridging AI and robotics to create intelligent, adaptable, and human-centered systems.
 I enjoy solving problems at the intersection of AI, control systems, and automation.